wp-plugins/wp-booklet/trunk/readme.txt

 You also need to ensure that your uploads folder is writable by the web server.
 Check this status under Booklet->Settings.

-If you don't know how to reconfigure your server, please contact your web administrator.
+If problems persist despite having proper configurations for the items above, please contact your web administrator or hosting provider.

 = Why can't I convert more than 10 pages of my PDF? =